oVirt/ovirt-site/source/feature/detailedquota.html.md

 #### User Experience

-*   the Administrator will be able to create/edit a Quota using a wizard, to configure cluster Quota parameters, storage Quota parameters, and users which will be able to consume those quota resources.
+*   the Administrator will be able to create/edit a Quota using a wizard, to configure Cluster Quota parameters, Storage Quota parameters, and Users which will be able to consume those Quota resources.
-*   For supporting definition of Quota per user, the Quota can be cloned.
+*   For supporting definition of Quota per User, the Quota can be cloned.
      Such a clone procedure should copy all the Quota properties except of the name and the description.
-*   Since the users assigned to the Quota, would need a power user permission on the DC to add/edit a VM, the Administrator will be able to add these permissions automatically if he desires to.
+*   Since the Users assigned to the Quota, would need a power user permission on the DC to add/edit a VM, the Administrator should be able to add these permissions automatically, if he desires to.
      This automatic assignment, should only be affective when adding resources for limitation;
     When reducing resources for limitation, an alert message will be presented as follow:
      *Attention, Quota resources have been changed.
 Please update the Quota Users permissions on the following resources if needed* .
-    Note, that the user, that created the Quota, would not necessarily grant permissions to create/edit resources for using it.
+    Note, that the User, created a Quota, would not necessarily, have permissions, to create/edit entities for using it.

 #### Installation/Upgrade